Toy Story: Box office

-Before the film's release, executive producer and Apple Inc. co-founder Steve Jobs stated "If Toy Story is a modest hit—say $75 million at the box office, we'll [Pixar and Disney] both break even.
-If it gets $100 million, we'll both make money.
-But if it's a real blockbuster and earns $200 million or so at the box office, we'll make good money, and Disney will make a lot of money."
-Upon its release on November 22, 1995, Toy Story managed to gross more than $350 million worldwide.
-Disney chairman Michael Eisner stated "I don't think either side thought Toy Story would turn out as well as it has.
-The technology is brilliant, the casting is inspired, and I think the story will touch a nerve.
-Believe me, when we first agreed to work together, we never thought their first movie would be our 1995 holiday feature, or that they could go public on the strength of it."
+Executive producer Steve Jobs said Toy Story would need to gross $75 million for both Pixar and Disney to break even.
+Toy Story eventually grossed more than $350 million worldwide.
+The film's success surpassed the expectations of Disney chairman Michael Eisner.

-The film's first five days of domestic release (on Thanksgiving weekend) earned it $39.1 million.
-Moreover, Toy Story earned a total of $158.6 million from ticket sales combined with the five-day Wednesday opening.
-It would go on to hold this record until Independence Day took it the next year.
-The film placed first in the weekend's box office with $29.1 million and maintained the number-one position at the domestic box office for the next two weekends.
-It was displaced by Jumanji in its fourth weekend, but still managed to outgross Heat and Sabrina with $10.9 million.
+Toy Story earned $29.1 million during its three-day opening weekend and $39.1 million in its first five days of domestic release.
+It also generated a combined total of $158.6 million from ticket sales over the five-day weekend, leading the most successful long weekend in box office history until Independence Day in July 1996.
+The film placed first in the weekend's box office, overtaking GoldenEye, Ace Ventura: When Nature Calls, Money Train, and Casino, and maintaining the number-one position at the domestic box office for the next two weekends.
+It was displaced by Jumanji in its fourth weekend, but still managed to outgross newcomers Heat and Sabrina with $10.9 million.
+Toy Story returned to the top of the box office in its sixth weekend, edging out Waiting to Exhale and collecting $19.3 million.
+In its seventh weekend, the film fell into fourth place behind 12 Monkeys, Grumpier Old Men, and Jumanji, although it made $7 million.

 Toy Story went on to become the highest-grossing domestic film of 1995, beating Batman Forever, Apollo 13 (also starring Tom Hanks), Pocahontas, Casper, Waterworld, GoldenEye, and other films.
 At the time of its release, it was the third-highest-grossing animated film of all time, after The Lion King (1994) and Aladdin (1992).
 Toy Story became the second-highest-grossing film of 1995, just $3 million behind Die Hard with a Vengeance.
 When not considering inflation, Toy Story is number 96 on the list of the highest-grossing domestic films of all time.

 As of 21 September 2025, Toy Story has grossed $198.4 million in the U.S. and Canada and $176.2 million in international markets from its original 1995 release and subsequent re-releases for a total of $374.6 million worldwide.
 At the time of its release, the film ranked as the 17th-highest-grossing film (unadjusted) domestically and the 21st-highest-grossing film worldwide.